bigskysoftware/_hyperscript/www/docs.md

 Event handlers have a *very* extensive syntax that allows you to, for example:

-* Control the queuing behavior of events (do you want events to queue up when an event handler is running?)
+* Control the queuing behavior of events (how do you want events to queue up when an event handler is running?)
 * Respond to events only in certain cases, either with counts (e.g. `on click 1`) or with event filters (`on keyup[key is 'Escape']`)
 * Control debounce and throttle behavior
 * Respond to events from other elements or from `elsewhere` (i.e. outside the current element)

-You can read all the gory details on the [event handler](/features/on) page, but chances are, if you want some special handling of an event, hyperscript has a terse syntax for doing so.
+You can read all the gory details on the [event handler](/features/on) page, but chances are, if you want some special handling of an event, hyperscript has a nice, clear syntax for doing so.

 #### <a name="event_queueing"></a>[Event Queueing](#event_queueing)

 By default, the event handler will be run synchronously, so if the event is triggered again before the event handler finished, the new event will be queued and handled only when the current event handler finishes.

-You can modify this behavior in a few different ways.
+You can modify this behavior in a few different ways:

 ##### <a name="on_every"></a>[The Every Modifier](#on_every)

-The with the `every` modifier will execute the event handler for every event that is received even if the preceding handler execution has not finished (due to some asynchronous operation.)
+An event handler with the `every` modifier will execute the event handler for every event that is received, even if the preceding handler execution has not finished.

   ~~~ html
   <button _="on every click add .clicked">